Campus visit planning

 What to verify

 Should Brown visitors stay by the airport to save money?Only if the price gap is large enough to justify the extra transport friction.
-For most first-time Brown visits, the easier downtown loop is worth more.
+For most first-time Brown visits, the easier downtown base is worth more.

 Sources